Joc Pederson Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Blue Jays have a 3.96 team ERA that ranks 13th among all MLB pitching staffs.

-- The Blue Jays surrender the fifth-most home runs in baseball (107 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (107 total, 1.3 per game).

+- The Blue Jays are sending Richards (0-1) to the mound for his third start of the season.

+- His last appearance was out of the bullpen on Friday when the right-hander tossed 1 2/3 scoreless innings against the Oakland Athletics while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.